 Lt.
 Alfonso Krauchunas, the only officer to survive the sinking, was pay master and supply officer, according to Torpedman 3rd class Albert Rosley jr. “I survived with him,” said Rosley, “he was a good one.”
 Al Krachunas was returned to the Pentagon, given a small office and personally wrote to the families of each man lost on the ship.
 Below is an excerpt from his personal account.

 After being picked up 50 hours after the sinking, we were brought back to Ulithi and assembled on a transport after spending a week on a hospital ship.
 From the other 23 survivors, I was able to get a great deal of information as to who was seen in the water at any time.
 Those who were not seen could only have been in one place, below decks.
 It is hard to believe that anyone like Poley, Bean, Kleckley, and many others died as they did in their compartments, without any light and utter confusion and hysteria going on.
-All of this happened so suddenly that even the captain was not able to get off the bridge or Carrigan, or the Exec., Lt.
-Cmdr.
-Andrews, a new officer.
+All of this happened so suddenly that even the captain was not able to get off the bridge, or Carrigan, or the Exec, or any other officer.
+Almost none of the bridge crew survived.

 Krauchunas died in 1994 at his home in Battle Creek, Michigan.
 He was 71.